 The country’s .rw domain name was registered in October 1996 but has only managed to get over 3,000 subscriptions.
-However RICTA (an acronym for Rwanda Information and Technology Association) has plans to change that.
+However RICTA (an acronym for Rwanda Internet Community and Technology Alliance) has plans to change that.

 In Rwanda web technology industry is growing and becoming more and more vibrant.
 However though steadily growing, one could blame the snail-paced growth of .rw domain registration previously on lack of Internet access and robust awareness about Internet issues.
 Today more than 30 percent of Rwandans have access to mobile Internet, the digital divide closing in as compared to a decade ago.

 Skeptics still insist that the subscription to Rwanda’s top-level country domain name .rw (loosely translated as ‘AkadomoRW’) has potential to grow and as such improve the country’s digital footprint by two folds.

 RICTA, which among other things is the body, mandated to register and manage’ AkadomoRW’ has set a target of 5,000 new subscriptions over the next three years.
 That literally makes it about 2,000 new domains by end of 2018, quite an ambitious plan that calls for collaborative efforts from other institutions related to development of ICT in the country.

 For example the institution is working with the utilities body Rwanda Utilities Regulatory Authority (RURA) to introduce competitive prices for hosting services in the market.

 The .RW and its extensions such as (‘co.rw’ and ‘org.rw’ etc) have been struggling to get local and international subscribers, with many businesses still preferring to adopt the internationally acclaimed .com domain names.

 The more the .RW and it corresponding extensions are registered the easier it is to map Rwanda on the digital sphere.